-1.15.3 Further Assessment
+1.16.1 Further Assessment

-The key areas for further studies/work are:
+The key areas for further studies / work are:

-- Potential remains to expand the current Mineral Resource, and to define new Mineral Resources on the property. - Optimisation of metal prices and cost input parameters. - More detailed planning and design for rock storage and the general site layout - Additional metallurgical laboratory testwork as detailed in Section 13.4. - Update site standard operating procedures to include a transparent Mineral Resource and Mineral Reserve process, clearly documenting the key input parameters applied, and an audit trail of approvals for each phase of the work performed. - Continue with on-going review of capital and operating cost estimates and performance and productivity tracking.
+- Potential remains to expand the current Mineral Resource, and to define new Mineral Resources on the property. - Optimisation of metal prices and cost input parameters. - More detailed planning and design for rock storage and the general site layout. - Additional metallurgical laboratory testwork as detailed in Section 10.4. - Update site standard operating procedures to include a transparent Mineral Resources estimation and Mineral Reserves estimation process, clearly documenting the key input parameters applied, and an audit trail of approvals for each phase of the work performed. - Continue with ongoing review of capital and operating cost estimates and performance and productivity tracking.
 2 INTRODUCTION